MAINSTAGE 2025-2026

 Generous Mess plays between movements grounded in realism and outlandish, distorted realities.
 Unruly and vulnerable lifts and pathways make up their partner work.
 Storytelling, humour, and autobiographical themes have molded the context for their first works.
 Aiden and Sarah’s process is devoted to encouraging their collaborators to mine their unique curiosities, skill sets, and desires inside of each project they facilitate and believe this meaningful work is not linear nor hurried.

-Sarah and Aiden have shared their work and teaching practice in Vancouver, Victoria, Calgary, and Winnipeg.
+Sarah and Aiden have shared their work and teaching practice in Vancouver, Victoria, Calgary, Winnipeg, Whitehorse, and Toronto.
 They have undergone residencies at Dance Victoria, Decidedly Jazz Dance, and have an upcoming creation residency at Shadbolt Centre for the Arts in Burnaby, BC this fall.

 Generous Mess is privileged to work and play in so-called Vancouver on the unceded, stolen territories of the xwməθkwəyə̓ m (Musqueam), Sḵwxwú7mesh (Squamish), and s ̱ əlilwətaɬ (Tsleil-Waututh) Nations.